perforce/helix-authentication-service/docs/Identity_Providers.md

 1. Set them in the environment, such as in the command shell.
 1. Define them in a file called `.env` in the auth service source tree (in the same directory as the `package.json` file).
 1. If you are using `pm2`, then edit the `ecosystem.config.js` file.

+### SAML entity identifiers

+When configuring the service as a "service provider" within a SAML identity provider, you must provide an _entityID_ that is unique within your set of registered applications.
+By default the service uses the value `urn:example:sp`, which can be changed by setting the `SAML_SP_ISSUER` environment variable.
+Anywhere that `urn:example:sp` appears in the following instructions, you should replace it with the value you defined in the identity provider.

 ## Restarting the Service